BartCodes/router-chat/README.md

 **Live Demo:** [https://router-chat-sigma.vercel.app/](https://router-chat-sigma.vercel.app/)

-RouterChat is a web-based AI chatbot interface built as a portfolio project.
+RouterChat is a web-based AI chatbot interface.
 It utilizes Next.js for the frontend and backend and connects to OpenRouter to allow users to interact with various free AI language models.
 The application features a clean, responsive dark-mode design with smooth animations, focusing on showcasing modern frontend and backend development skills.

 ## Features